act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Passed Example 3

-This light grey [text node](https://dom.spec.whatwg.org/#text) is on a partially black background image.
+This light grey text is on a partially black background image.

 ```html
 <p